Skip to content

 • by

-JavaScript string search() method is used to search for a specific string or regular expression.
+The javaScript string search() method searches for a specific string or regular expression.
 This method accepts a regular expression and returns the index of the first match in a string.

 string.search(searchValue)